xiota/geanylua-scripts/README.md

 ## Usage

-* Please read the [GeanyLua Introduction](https://plugins.geany.org/geanylua/geanylua-intro.html) for general installation and usage instructions.
+* Read the [GeanyLua Introduction](https://plugins.geany.org/geanylua/geanylua-intro.html) for general installation and usage instructions.
+If "Lua Script" is not shown in the Plugin Manager, make sure the GeanyLua plugin is installed.
+See distro-specific documentation for details.

 * Scripts are in their own folders for organization, but they were written to be placed directly in the GeanyLua config folder.
 On Linux, the folder is located at `~/.config/geany/plugins/geanylua/`